SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 OpenMP thread 0 of the MPI process 0.
 In the second Figure (with task parallelization), the OpemMP thread 2 of MPI process 0 determines the end of the treatment of macro-particle operators (around 0.07 s).
-In this case, the finer decomposition given by the bins and the relaxation of the constraints involved in the assignment of macro-particle operations to threads yields a shorter time to the result.
+In this case, the finer decomposition given by the clusters and the relaxation of the constraints involved in the assignment of macro-particle operations to threads yields a shorter time to the result.